AyanokojiPhuquang/MediQ-HeathAssistant/README.md

 An intelligent medical chatbot built on the MIMIC clinical dataset

 ## 🚀 Overview
-This project is an AI-powered healthcare assistant designed to provide symptom checking, preliminary diagnosis suggestions, and general medical guidance.
-The system is fine-tuned on the MIMIC clinical dataset, which contains real ICU patient records (de-identified).
+This project is an AI-powered healthcare assistant developed based on the MIMIC clinical dataset, which contains thousands of real, de-identified ICU records.
+By learning from this rich medical source, the model gains a more grounded understanding of symptoms, diagnoses, and treatment patterns, allowing it to provide clearer explanations, symptom checking, and general medical support.
+The aim is to turn the clinical knowledge embedded in MIMIC into a simple, helpful, and safe tool that users can rely on for exploring health information.
-The goal is to create a practical tool that can support users with trustworthy medical information while maintaining safety and clear disclaimers.